7-year-old girl killed while crossing I-94; father arrested for suspected drunk driving

 Troopers arrived at eastbound I-94 and Inkster in response to a driver who believed she had hit a person.
 When officers began investigating, they did not see damage to the woman's vehicle or an injured person or animal in the area.

-According to a series of tweets sent out by MSP Metro Detroit, after investigating the suspected pedestrian accident, troopers learned that the Romulus Police Department had been looking into a crash that happened on I-94 and Merriman involving a suspected drunk driver that occurred earlier.
-The 7-year-old had been sending Romulus police text messages requesting help.
+According to a series of tweets sent out by MSP Metro Detroit, after investigating the suspected pedestrian accident, troopers learned that the Romulus Police Department had been looking into a crash that happened on I-94 and Merriman at 3:30 a.m. involving a suspected drunk driver that occurred earlier.
+Desandra had been sending Romulus police text messages requesting help.

 Police say the 7-year-old girl attempted to cross I-94 to find help when she was struck by the vehicle Michigan State Police Officers were investigating.
 The child was killed instantly.